Logo Futurismo

 David Rodrigues | The pools of Varadouro, Faial island

 The volcanic natural pools of Varadouro on the west coast of Faial island offer two swimming pools in concrete as well as an open sea area.
-From the pools, you will have a wonderful view over Castelo Branco.
+From the pools, you will have a fantastic view of Castelo Branco.

 @cenrada | Watching the sun at Portinho